LakeinLove/Mage-The-Awakening/Magic/Spells/Apprentice/Control Light.md

 Each level of Potency in the spell doubles or halves the light’s candescence.

 The spell allows the mage to focus or disperse light, and even alter its wavelength on the spectrum.
 She could turn a torch into a blacklight, focus a lamp’s rays into a laser, split its lights into a rainbow spectrum as though viewed through a prism, or cause a refraction effect like looking upon something in shallow water.
-These effects cause the Poor Light Tilt in the affected area.
+These effects cause the [[Poor Light]] [[Tilts|Tilt]] in the affected area.

 **+1 [[Reach]]:** The spell can create a mirroring effect or complete black-out by turning all light in the area back on itself or away from onlookers.
-The spell imposes the Blinded Tilt in the affected area, or provides substantial cover, although as the effect is only visual the cover has no Durability.
+The spell imposes the [[Blinded]] [[Tilts|Tilt]] in the affected area, or provides substantial cover, although as the effect is only visual the cover has no Durability.